 A different set of words challenges my wife: leave and let.
 Apparently, that was an idiosyncrasy from where she grew up.
 She often “leaves” when she should “let.”
 This used to bug me, and I’d try to set her straight.
 However, each attempt to correct her resulted in a discussion of why “leave” was just as appropriate as “let.”
 Now I’m sometimes confused about “leaving” and “letting,” too.

-A related area is the right word for carbonated beverages.
+A related area is a right word for carbonated beverages.
 Personally, I prefer to say “pop.”
 For less casual settings, I opt for “soft drinks.”
 In other parts of the country “soda” or even “coke” are the readily accepted nomenclature for all things carbonated.

 Once, when in a southern state, I attempted to follow local convention and use the appropriate term, but instead I picked the wrong one.
 The waitress looked at me and laughed.
 “Honey, you’re not from around here, are you?”